 Question: What happens to the old batteries?
 Won’t we have more toxic batteries in the ditch to deal with?

 Answer: Not really.
 Actually, used batteries are less of a problem with electric cars than with regular cars (each one of which has a large lead-acid battery).
-Electric cars do not use lead-acid batteries, but instead use lithium based chemistries, which are much less toxic.
+Electric car batteries use lithium based chemistries, which are much less toxic (actually, they do still have a regular lead acid battery for low voltage accessories like a regular car).
 Even then, they will not be thrown away because they will be too valuable (and I don’t know how the average person would even be able to access the batteries in a Leaf).
 One possible use when they are finished with their life in your car, because the range has gone too low, is to use them for grid electricity storage, for example in wind farms when the wind isn’t blowing, or if you have solar panels on your roof and want power at night.
 You could use your old car battery to do this for you, since it will still have sufficient capacity for several years.
 And when it finally does die, the valuable metals that it contains will ensure that it is recycled.

 The other issue is that the new batteries coming to market soon will last decades, meaning that they may outlive the car.